veldrane/ocp-apigw-syncer/README.md

 and pointer to that instance is passed to handleBackgroundGatherer(..) function in cmd/background.go

 This function get active replication set of the apigw pods based on the deployment and annotation "deployment.kubernetes.io/revision".
-Based on the active rs scraper process can be able to list active pods.
-If list of current running pods is different than stored list in the instnace of the NginxInstancies, then lock the mutes and changed the list.
+Based on the active replicationset, scraper process is able to list active pods.
+If list of the current running pods is different than stored list in the instance of the NginxInstancies, then lock the mutex and changed the list.
 If not then leave the list untached.